The Department of Physics at Western Michigan University offers the following areas of undergraduate study:

 Physics is a Liberal Education Curriculum within the WMU College of Arts and Sciences.

-The Western Michigan University geophysics major is sponsored jointly by the departments of Geosciences and Physics to prepare students for a career in this important area of applied physics.
+The Western Michigan University geophysics major is sponsored jointly by the departments of Geological and Environmental Sciences and Physics to prepare students for a career in this important area of applied physics.
 This curriculum prepares graduates for positions in industry, and also provides an excellent foundation for students who elect to pursue a graduate degree in geophysics.

 Students choosing this program of study are also required to take mathematics courses, which correspond to a minor in mathematics.

-Students contemplating a geophysics major should contact the departments of Geosciences and Physics as early as possible for advising.
+Students contemplating a geophysics major should contact the departments of Geological and Environmental Sciences and Physics as early as possible for advising.
 Students must meet with advisors in both departments.

 Geophysics is a Liberal Education Curriculum within the WMU College of Arts and Sciences.